Ok

 Signatures //

-Christian Pastor John Cao – a U.S. permanent resident – has been wrongfully convicted and sentenced in China.
+Christian Pastor John Cao – a U.S. permanent resident – was wrongfully convicted and sentenced to prison in China.
+He served a seven-year sentence but is still not free.

-Pastor John’s wife and 2 sons (all U.S. citizens from North Carolina) desperately want their husband and father released and returned home to America.
+Pastor John’s wife and two sons (all U.S. citizens from North Carolina) desperately want their husband and father returned home to America.

-We're representing Pastor John's family, aggressively working internationally for his ultimate freedom.
-We’ve mobilized our resources across the globe and are urging China to release Pastor John and allow him to come home to the United States to be reunited with his wife and kids.
+We’re representing Pastor John’s family, aggressively working to bring him home to his family in America.
+We’ve mobilized our resources across the globe and are urging China to allow Pastor John to come home to the U.S. to be reunited with his wife and sons.

 Petition To Free Christian Pastor John Cao